 What about this?
 “X says Y. Y comes alive to me.
 I trust Y. Now everything is unsettled.”

 Notice—what comes alive to you is not some utterly distant being totally somewhere else, like a galaxy far, far away (or the planet Kolob), but right here with you in that moment, maybe more than right here, but still right here.

 To put it another way, faith is discovering and rediscovering a relationship that never abandons you.
 The relationship is primary, belief a secondary reflection.
 Beliefs and doctrines are attempts to articulate that relationship, but they never fully succeed.

 Does faith exclude doubt, as some argue, or does it require doubt, as others argue?

 What if what you have faith in can’t be exactly described?
-(Example: try describing “uncontainable love” exactly.
+(Examples: try describing “uncontainable love” exactly.
 Or—see below—how can anybody exactly describe the One-Who-Is?)

 Here’s a famous passage about faith: “The word of the One-Who-Is [YHWH] came to Abram in a vision, saying, ‘Don’t fear, Abram.
 I am a shield to you …’ And [after arguing!]
-Abram was constantly, intimately and wholesomely involved with the-One-Who-Is”—Genesis 15:1-6.
-(The last sentence is often translated as “he believed,” but “he continued with” is closer to the original Hebrew.
-On translating YHWH as “the One-Who-Is,” see Exodus 3:14-15.)
+Abram was constantly, intimately and wholesomely involved with the-One-Who-Is.”—Genesis 15:1-6.

 Recommended reading—a book by our faculty advisor, no less: Brent A. R. Hege, Faith, Doubt, and Reason (Eugene, OR: Wipf & Stock, 2019).